gradle/gradle-talks/talks/innovation/src/slides/02-features.md

 ## Clickable report URLs

-Whenever a task that produces some kind of report fails, you know get a URL to the report file.
+Whenever a task that produces some kind of report fails, you get a URL to the report file.

 This makes it much easier to open.